margaritageleta/PixInWav/README.md

 ## License

 **NOTICE**: This software is available for use free of charge for academic research use only.
-Commercial users, for profit companies or consultants, and non-profit institutions not qualifying as *academic research* must contact `mgeleta@uci.edu` for a separate license.
+Commercial users, for profit companies or consultants, and non-profit institutions not qualifying as *academic research* must contact `geleta@berkeley.edu` for a separate license.